Swimming Holes & Seclusion at Pike Lake State Park

 Along with the state park and state forest, the nearby towns of Bainbridge and Lantham have quite a few attractions, including antique and specialty shops and hometown restaurants.
 The West Side Diner in Lantham has excellent pizza and subs and is the closest restaurant to the campground.
 The Paxton Restaurant in Bainbridge is a further drive but offers a home-style menu with traditional breakfast, lunch and dinner.

 Shops to check out in Bainbridge include Ancient Valley Mercantile (antiques), Backyard Primitive Design and the Trading Post Antiques.
-The town is also home to Dr. John Harris Dental Museum, housed in the very first school of dentistry in the United States, and Seip Mound, a giant Native American earthwork, is located just east of town and is free to visit.
-Bainbridge also hosts the Fall Festival of Leaves in October, which is a great time to visit Pike Lake as well.
+The town is also home to the Dr. John Harris Dental Museum, housed in the very first school of dentistry in the United States, and Seip Mound, a giant Native American earthwork located just east of town and free to visit.
+Bainbridge hosts the Fall Festival of Leaves in October, which is a great time to visit Pike Lake as well.
 Several fall driving tours are promoted during the festival, but can be enjoyed throughout the fall.